CaelHacks/CaelCodes/README.md

 # Hey There,
-🧑🏼‍💻 I am a Software Engineer who will be sharing their journey in this field of Computer Science<br>📱 Making Videos on Instagram to teach Computer Science, Programming and Ethical Hacking<br>💻 Self Studying Bootcamps and Courses for Software Developing<br>💻 Currently Completing CompTIA Security+ and Pen-Test+<br>
+🧑🏼‍💻 I am a Software Engineer who will be sharing their journey in this field of Computer Science<br>💻 Self Studying Bootcamps and Courses for Software Developing<br>💻 Currently Completing CompTIA Security+ and Pen-Test+<br>

 ## 🌐 Socials: